Biden Taps Sacramento Native, McClatchy HS Grad Xavier Becerra To Head Health And Human Services

-SACRAMENTO (CBS13/AP) – President-elect Joe Biden has chosen California Attorney General Xavier Becerra as his nominee for secretary of the Department of Health and Human Services, CBS News confirmed on Sunday.
+SACRAMENTO (CBS13/AP) – President-elect Joe Biden has chosen California Attorney General Xavier Becerra as his nominee for secretary of the Department of Health and Human Services.

 Becerra, 62, is a Sacramento native and C.K.
 McClatchy High School graduate who was previously a member of Congress for 12 terms before becoming attorney general.